klimb/bsd-laptops/README.md

 ## how to add your laptop to this repo (FreeBSD example)
 Please read: [How to contribute to someone's repository](https://kbroman.org/github_tutorial/pages/fork.html)
+* fork this repo (click Fork ^ .. naming: "bsd-laptops-your-laptop-you")
+* clone your forked repo
+* add your laptop
+  * copy your system files .. tweaks you had to do to get stuff working, organize it just like the OS does.
+  * add your dmesg output + compatibility report.
+  * write a little readme of what works to some_laptop_model_you/REAMDE.md
+* commit and push
+* On github website, go to your forked repo and click on "Create Pull Request" button

 ```
 # setup your forked repo